 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof over the main dwelling is the original pitched timber construction, overlaid in a fibreboard style sarking and externally clad in concrete tiles, which incorporates tiled detailing at the ridge line with cement pointing at the verge where there would appear to be cement asbestos tile boards which are commonly found in properties of this type and age.
-Access to the roof space over the main dwelling only via the hatch located within the landing at first floor level.
-Full and safe access was not available at the time of inspection due to the absence of flooring or crawl boards and a heavy presence of glass wool insulation material laid above and over the joists and into the wall head cavities.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.
+The main roof is pitched and slated, and there is a flat platform/mansard section of roof (not viewed) over the middle section of the building.
+The flat roof incorporates a rooflight that provides daylighting onto the landing and stairwell.
+There are flat lead covered roofs over the two bays.
+A door opening in the study/former maid's room on the attic floor provides access into the roof void.
+The roof is of timber frame construction overlaid with tongue and groove sarkingboard, and there is a felt membrane beneath the slates (where seen).
+The roof void is mostly floored, and loft insulation has been laid to varying depths.
+Rainwater fittings Visually inspected with the aid of binoculars where Trainfuctor manage appropriate.
+The gutters and downpipes are formed in cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional cavity concrete block and brick built construction partly harled with timber weatherboard balustrade.
+The main walls are of solid sandstone construction, and are pointed externally.